 Professional Improvement questions account for 12% of the test.

 This section tests your knowledge of professional development and how to apply this in the classroom.
 This includes but is not limited to:

 - anecdotal records

 - teacher mentor programs

-Anecdotal records/notes are used by teachers to record observations of student skills, behaviors, and attitudes as they relate to mastering learning targets.
-Teachers use this information to design instruction.
+Anecdotal records are used by teachers to record observations of student skills, behaviors, and attitudes as they relate to mastering learning targets.
+Teachers use this information to plan and adjust instruction.
 Anecdotal records should be brief, objective, and focused.
-It is important to take notes during or right after an activity, so they are most accurate.
-These notes can be used during common planning times, to provide feedback to students, and during parent/teacher conferences.
+It is important to take notes during or right after an activity so they are as accurate as possible.
+These notes can be used during planning times, to provide feedback to students, and during parent-teacher conferences.
 The goal of anecdotal records is to: